oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 In recent years, widespread adoption of Cross-Origin Resource Sharing (CORS), which enables exceptions to the same-origin policy, allows browser-based apps to use the OAuth 2.0 Authorization Code flow and make a POST request to exchange the authorization code for an access token at the token endpoint.
 In this flow, the access token is never exposed in the less-secure front channel.
 Furthermore, adding PKCE to the flow ensures that even if an authorization code is intercepted, it is unusable by an attacker.

 For this reason, and from other lessons learned, the current best practice for browser-based applications is to use the OAuth 2.0 Authorization Code flow with PKCE.
+There are various architectural patterns for deploying browser-based apps, both with and without a corresponding server-side component, each with their own trade-offs and considerations, discussed further in this document.
+Additional considerations apply for first-party common-domain apps.

-Browser-based applications:
+In summary, browser-based applications using the Authorization Code flow:

-* MUST use the OAuth 2.0 Authorization Code flow with the PKCE extension when obtaining an access token
+* MUST use PKCE ({{RFC7636}}) when obtaining an access token
 * MUST Protect themselves against CSRF attacks by either:
   * ensuring the authorization server supports PKCE, or
   * by using the OAuth 2.0 "state" parameter or the OpenID Connect "nonce" parameter to carry one-time use CSRF tokens
 * MUST Register one or more redirect URIs, and use only exact registered redirect URIs in authorization requests

-OAuth 2.0 authorization servers supporting browser-based applications:
+In summary, OAuth 2.0 authorization servers supporting browser-based applications using the Authorization Code flow:

 * MUST Require exact matching of registered redirect URIs
 * MUST Support the PKCE extension